 - Pour batter into prepared pan.
 Bake at 350 degrees 1 hour and 25 minutes or until a wooden pick inserted in center comes out clean.

-- Cool cake on a wire rack for 30 minutes before inverting on a serving tray.
+- Cool cake in the pan on a wire rack for 20-30 minutes before inverting and removing from the pan onto a serving tray.

 - Store covered on the countertop for 3 days or in the refrigerator for 5 days.
 Freeze in an airtight container up to 3 months.